Posted 08.17.2022 by Tomori Uriel

 One secret to a thriving online community is keeping things fresh.

 Your audience craves newness.
 It’s one of the reasons many people join communities in the first place.
-They want to get the latest information and to see what’s new and how to jump on it.
+They want to get the latest information, see what’s new, and how to jump on it.